 A number of sources claim that this song was inspired by the radicalism of a young student leader Tariq Ali, who was active in revolutionary socialist politics in Britain in the late '60s.
 In an interview with the April 19, 2007 edition of the Galway Advertiser, Ali, who is now a writer and filmmaker, confirmed this.
 "Yes, its true.
 Jagger was/is an artist.
 He writes and sings what he wants."

-In England, this wasn't released as a single until July 1971, but it still made a strong showing on the chart, reaching #21.
+In the UK, this wasn't released as a single until July 1971, but it still made a strong showing on the chart, reaching #21.

 Rod Stewart covered this on his 1973 album Sing It Again Rod.
 Rage Against The Machine covered this on their 2000 album Renegades. (thanks, rudi - melbourne, Australia)

 Mick Jagger said in 1995: "I'm not sure if it really has any resonance for the present day.
 I don't really like it that much.
 I thought it was a very good thing at the time.
 There was all this violence going on.
 I mean, they almost toppled the government in France; De Gaulle went into this complete funk, as he had in the past, and he went and sort of locked himself in his house in the country.
 And so the government was almost inactive.
 And the French riot police were amazing.
 Yeah, it was a direct inspiration, because by contrast, London was very quiet."